 There is a small village called Spydeberg, in the southern part of Norway.
 The village symbol is a spear, which refers to “spyd” in the name.
+It is placed in the park where this photo is taken, a spear against the blue sky.
 One does not know the exact reason for the name, but Spydeberg is the original name of the rectory, which is located on a hill with several protruding points.
 It may be these that are compared to spearheads.

 However, this symbol is the inspiration for the sweater Spydeberg.
 The shape of the spear is very suitable for a knitted yoke.
 And the dark, rusty brown spear towards the blue sky is just beautiful!
 So, the sweater had to be blue, and the spears brown.
 The background for the spears is white, to make the contrast outstanding.

 The lines in our lives are easier to see after they are made than along the road.
 Some of them looks like they were “meant to be”, while other lines were neither planned nor welcomed.
 Altogether they make the path of our lives and represent experiences that we can use in other situations.

 This vest from Aud B is called Linjer.
 It is Norwegian and refers to the lines in a train track.
 The idea came one day Aud B was waiting for the tram, and she watched the beauty of the lines, and how similar they look knitted fabric where the technique garter is used.

 One of the things many of us long the most for after the winter, is to see the trees turn green again, and all the leaves moving in the wind.
 Some of them different in shape, but still, they have a lot in common.
 Like the line in the middle, and the tip.
 The beauty of leaves!

 The design Shrug Leaf is obvious inspired of leaves.
 Each of the main parts has the line in the middle, and a tip.
 The main parts are knitted, and then they are assembled by crocheting.
 The crocheted part gives a little space and air between each leaf.